helges-ui/daydo-backend/LOCATION_SHARING_IMPLEMENTATION_PLAN.md

 5. **Always-on sharing**: Should there be a maximum duration even for "always"?
    - **Decision**: No maximum, but user can manually stop anytime

+6. **Anchor naming and radius defaults (US-45)**: What default radius and naming conventions should we adopt for geofenced anchors?
+   - **Decision**: Default to 100 meters and allow families to override; enforce unique names per family.

 ---